The Definitive Guide to E-commerce SEO

 It is difficult to write a unique text for several almost identical products.
 Therefore, it is quite normal if the content intersects.
 It is not normal if the text that is repeated is longer than 100 words.
 The search engine will consider such content to be a duplicate.

-The best option is to avoid content that is repeated.
+The best option is to create a completely unique description for each item.
 If this is not possible, you can still improve your SEO situation in other ways.

 Create an up-to-date content map to understand where the duplicated content is located.